top of page

 The person representing the defense (the City and County of San Francisco) can not be a lawyer.

 Only the judge can ask you questions during your testimony, not the kind of questions you see on TV that are intended to pin you down.
 The few judges we've observed so far have listened attentively and respectfully, putting no pressure on either the plaintiff or defendant.
 The questions asked (if any) are simple.

-- speak for one minute if you wish
+- speak for 30 seconds if you wish

 - call the small claims department to try to get an interpreter if you feel